alf45tar/PedalinoMini/README.md

 Press BOOT button (CENTER button on TTGO T-Eight) again to return in live performance display mode.

-## TTGO T-Eight ESP32

-The following procedures are for TTGO T-Eight ESP32 only.

-#### BLE mode only

-- Press and hold navigation RIGHT button
-- Press and release POWER button
-- Release RIGHT when the Bluetooth logo appear

-#### WIFI mode only

-- Press and hold navigation LEFT button
-- Press and release POWER button
-- Release LEFT when the WiFi logo appear

 #### How to switch profiles

 During normal operation